David Burliuk: Early life

 David Burliuk was born on 21 July 1882 in the village of Riabushky in the Kharkov Governorate of the Russian Empire.
 Burliuk's family was artistically inclined; two of his brothers were talented artists as well, Nikolai and Vladimir Burliuk.
-The Burliuk family partly descended from Ukrainian Cossacks on their father's side, who held premier positions in the Hetmanate.
+The Burliuk family partly descended from Ukrainian Cossacks on their father's side, who held positions in the Hetmanate.
 His mother, Ludmyla Mikhnevich, was of ethnic Belarusian descent.

-Education, career
+Education and career

 From 1898 to 1904, he studied at Kazan and Odessa art schools, as well as at the Royal Academy in Munich.
-His exuberant, extroverted character was recognized by Anton Ažbe, his professor at the Munich Academy, who called Burliuk a "wonderful wild steppe horse".
+He studied under Anton Ažbe, who called Burliuk a "wonderful wild steppe horse".